Sunday, 24 December 2006

 I was thinking of how so many Indian films are now equally vehement in showing nexus between corrupt politicians, underworld and other corrupted state institutions.

-It is a victory of freedom of press if cinema can show such realities in so clear terms, pointing accusing fingers at the powers.
+It is a victory of freedom of press if cinema can show such realities in such clear terms, pointing accusing fingers at the powers.

-Yet, the fact that films like these can be done time and again and in spite of all the accusations, that do seem believable, nothing changes.
-Voters go on electing same persons, those same persons keep on doing what they were doing and public does not care.
-Then periodically, there are some "ritualistic cleaning" with some weakened power brokers who are sacrificed to satisfy the public hunger for justice and everything can continue as it was.
+Yet, I was also thinking about the fact that many such films have come, their accusations seem believable, and yet nothing changes in this world.
+Voters go on electing those same persons, those persons keep on doing what they were doing and public does not care.
+Then periodically, there are some "ritualistic cleaning" in which some power-brokers are sacrificed to satisfy the public hunger for justice, and everything continues as before.
 It sounds very horrible and cynical and yet probably an accurate description of how "real" life is.

 Coming back to Syriana, George Clooney must be passing though that "I am not just a beautiful body, I am a good actor" phase.
-It does seem unbelievable, his perplexity and confusion in the film, after being a secret agent for all his life in places like Beirut.
-The decision of Pakistani boys to be the suicide bombers is also not explained properly in the film, since at least one of them is not convinced about religious dope peddled by his instructors.
+His character in the film is not very believable - his perplexity and confusion in the film when he understands how his Government operates, after being a secret agent for all his life in places like Beirut, is not credible.
+The decision of Pakistani boys to be the suicide bombers is also not explained properly in the film, since at least one of them seems not convinced about religious dope peddled by his instructors.

 Saturday, 26 August 2006